 In this Talend section, let me show you the steps to connect Talend to SQL Server with an example.

-In order to connect Talend to SQL Server, you have to create metadata under the Db Connections folder.
+In order to connect Talend to SQL Server, you must create metadata under the Db Connections folder.
 And to do so, right-click on the Db Connections and select Create a connection from the context menu.
-Use export item option to export Db connections metadata.
+Use the export item option to export Db connections metadata.

 Connect Talend to SQL Server Example

-Clicking on the Create connection option opens the following New Database Connection window.
-Please fill the Talend Database connection name, the purpose of this connection, and the brief description of the connection.
+The Connect & Create SQL Server Connection option opens the New Talend Database Connection window.
+Please fill in the Talend Database connection name, the purpose of this connection, and a brief description of the connection.

 Within the second page, please use the drop-down menu to select the required DB Type.
 Here, we are selecting Microsoft SQL Server.

-Selecting the SQL Server will show you the following properties.
-You have to fill them to connect with SQL Server.
+Selecting the SQL Server will show you the following properties, and you have to fill them in to connect.

 - Db Version: Either you can choose Open Source JTDS or DB specific.

-- Login: Username to log in to the SQL Server.
+- Login: Use your username to log in to the Server.

 - Password: Enter the password for the above username.